 Nobody likes a soggy tart.
 And that is crucial when making a great quiche.

-- Add-ins: it's important not to use watery ingredients.
+- Add-ins: It's important not to use watery ingredients.
 Drain any liquid before filling the crust.
 They might've collected when you cooked the vegetables or because they're frozen.

 - Bling baking the pie crust: it's pre-baking the crust with weight on top (pie weights, beans, rice) so that it holds its shape and doesn't shrink.
 And helps avoid a soggy crust.
 You can read all about blind baking pie dough.